-To calculate the parameters of a arc when the starting/ending points and the radius parameter of the curve are given:
+To calculate the parameters of a curve when the starting/ending points and the radius parameter of the curve are given

 1. In the Input tab, enter the initial data for the task.
-The points can be entered manually or selected from the the list of the job points.
+The points can be entered manually or selected from